About 100x25 FWTX

 How 100X25 FWTX will put childhood literacy front and center – A coordinated cradle-to-career strategy will, for the first time, align the goals and the resources of Fort Worth ISD with all facets of the community and put resources where they are needed most.
 Partners with the District on this strategy include Fort Worth Mayor Betsy Price, BNSF Executive Chairman Matt Rose and other leaders and volunteers from the city’s business sector, higher education, non-profit organizations, and the faith based community.

 How you can help

-Become a Literacy Volunteer
+Click here to become a Literacy Volunteer

 Volunteers are now being placed strategically in schools where they can make the biggest impact.
-This will grow exponentially in January.
-Volunteer in schools where you can make the most impact.